-Claire Lamont is employed part-time (0.4) to lead our school equity agenda and is responsible for the tracking and monitoring of our targeted pupils.
-She gathers data on attendance, attainment, achievement and implements plans accordingly.
-She coordinates targeted support and interventions with the school management and school support staff.
-Claire leads on all areas of additional support needs for targeted children throughout the school.
-She is the first point of contact for class teachers and parents/carers in relation to support for learning.
-Claire is able to liaise with external agencies to ensure that the individual needs of all targeted pupils are met.
+Claire Nolan is our principal equity lead and half of her week is allocated to support our school equity agenda.
+She is responsible for the tracking and monitoring of our targeted pupils and gathers data on attendance, attainment, achievement and then implements plans accordingly.
+Along with the other Principal teacher, they coordinate targeted support and interventions with the other staff.
+Claire leads on all areas of additional support needs for targeted children throughout the school and is the first point of contact for class teachers and parents/carers in relation to support for learning.
+Claire can liaise with external agencies to ensure that the individual needs of all targeted pupils are met.